ankur27aggarwal/dummy/README.md

 </p>

 <p align="justify">
-However results would be have been completely different if we only needed to find near similar instead of exact similars for example if we changed the values in dot product from float to integer, it gave near similars and buckets reduced drastically, as we were trying to find near similars instead of exact similars.Further we did not had false positives and false negatives as we were only finding exact clones or similars.There would have been false positive and false negatives definitely if we would have been finding near similars.
+However results would be have been completely different if we only needed to find near similar instead of exact similars for example if we changed the values in dot product from float to integer, it gave near similars and buckets reduced drastically, as we were trying to find near similars instead of exact similars.
+Further we did not had false positives and false negatives as we were only finding exact clones or similars.
+There would have been false positive and false negatives definitely if we would have been finding near similars.
 </p>

 <p align="justify">